 Anyway, I thought of the book when I told an acquaintance about "Sex Education," and decided it was time to read the rest of it.
 Canfield was from Vermont, where her family had lived for generations, and several stories are about those earlier generations, based on recollections of elderly people she knew when she was growing up.
 For all that her sensibility looks pretty old-fashioned now, she was a vigorous writer, and a pleasure to read; her style hasn't dated much.

-The third section of the book consists of stories about war, and I couldn't help thinking, as I read about the effect of the German invasion on French families in World War I. I kept transposing them in my mind to, say, Iraqi families have had to endure since 2003.
+The third section of the book consists of stories about war, and I couldn't help thinking, as I read about the effect of the German invasion on French families in World War I, of some latter-day parallels.
+I kept transposing them in my mind to, say, Iraqi families have had to endure since 2003.
 Canfield went to France to follow her husband as he served in WWI, where she worked the with American wounded, and these tales probably draw on people's real experiences.
 They're about the survivors without ignoring the dead, and they're heartbreaking.
 Few Americans have the kind of connection to the Middle East (except perhaps through Israel) that many of us have to Europe, so it's unlikely that we'll get such stories out of the Iraq War; besides, we're the invaders, and there's probably not a market in the US for stories about American soldiers ransacking Iraqi houses and executing the Mayor of a village for failure to cooperate with them in every detail.
 But I'm sure the stories are there to be told.

 I was especially intrigued by a story that could have been put in the war section, but instead was with the other "Vermont Memories."
 It's called "Ann Story," about a real woman who assisted the rebels during the American Revolution.
 She married at 14 (child marriage!), and when her husband was killed by a falling tree while setting up a homestead, she took over the claim herself with her five children.
 She lived to be about seventy-six.